mukund2110/precipitation/README.md

 # precipitation forecasting
-the project forecasting of precipitation from past years data. for various regions of trichy
+This project is about forecasting of precipitation from past years data which was collected for NASA power for various regions of Tirchirapalli District.
+First data was cleaned
+Then using Time series algorithm (Prophet) the data is Forecasted.